electrikmilk/cherrilang.org/language/install.md

 The easiest way to use Cherri on your Mac is to download the latest release from GitHub.

 {: .note }
-The latest release may not include everything in the newest documentation, and you may run into actions or language features of a future release.
+The latest release may not include everything in the newest documentation, and you may run into actions or language features of a future release (other than actions, these should be marked).
 To use the latest features (which are subject to change or may not work properly) build from source.

 [Download the latest release](https://github.com/electrikmilk/cherri/releases){: .btn .btn-red }